harsh7z/gpt-token-visualizar/README.md

 Tiktoken / tokenizer notes

-The backend uses OpenAI's `tiktoken` tokenizer (via the `tiktoken` Python package) to mirror tokenization behavior used by OpenAI models.
+The backend uses OpenAI's `tiktoken` tokenizer (via the `tiktoken` Python package) (`tiktoken` is OpenAI’s high-performance Rust-based tokenizer library with Python bindings, providing model-specific byte-pair encoding (BPE) implementations to efficiently convert text to tokens for GPT models) to mirror tokenization behavior used by OpenAI models.
 The service attempts to select the appropriate encoding with `tiktoken.encoding_for_model(model)` and falls back to the `cl100k_base` encoding when a model-specific encoding isn't available.

 API example